LucasNakamuraB/game-of-life/README.md

 # game-of-life
-Rudimentary implementation of Conway's game of life in python using pygame
+Rudimentary implementation of Conway's game of life in python using the pygame library